gamzeyilan1/photo-gallery-app/photo-gallery-be/README.md

 * Coded by Gamze Yılan.
 * Used DotNet 6.0, Entity Framework and MSSQL.
 * Documentation exists.
-* Use "dotnet run" to start the backend, but make sure to import the DB from photo-gallery-db folder onto your locker database server first.
+* Use "dotnet run" to start the backend, but make sure to import the DB from photo-gallery-db folder onto your local database server first.
 * Simply retuns a photo model with a url and detail about the photo from the db.
 * To Do: Dockerize and deploy, add the url here.